ajitagupta/selfdiscipline/README.md

 # How to Build Unbreakable Self-Discipline

-Self-discipline is the ability to make yourself do what you should do whether you feel like it or not.
+Self-discipline is the ability to make yourself do what you can do, you should do whether you feel like it or not.
+What all high achievers have in common is self-discipline.
 Nothing great is really achieved without it.
 Luckily, self-discipline is a skill that can be learnt and cultivated with continuous practice.
 Until it becomes automatic, just like any other skill.
+If you keep showing up you will be amazed at what you can accomplish in a week, a month or a year.

 To accomplish a greater goal you have to step outside your comfort zone.
 Practice tolerating small amounts of discomfort.
 Small sacrifices add up creating strength in the face of temptation.
 Your self-discipline will grow.
 Your tolerance for discomfort will improve and you will take steps towards your ultimate goal.